Emel Mathlouthi

-In 2020, the video of her song "Holm" ("A Dream") that she sings in Tunisian Arabic, has been viewed several millions in a matter of a few months.
-"Holm" was included in the double album The Tunis Diaries which she recorded on her own with just a voice, an acoustic guitar as the sole instrument and a laptop.
+In 2020, the video of her song "Holm" ("A Dream") that she sings in Tunisian Arabic, had been viewed several million times within a few months.
+"Holm" was included in the double album The Tunis Diaries which she recorded with just a voice, an acoustic guitar as the sole instrument and a laptop.
+Holm is an Arabic remake of the Iranian song "Soltane Ghalbhaa" with music composed by Anoushiravan Rohani and original lyrics by Emel Mathlouthi.

-She has also collaborated with other artists such as Tricky, Valgeir Sigurðsson, Steve Moore or Vitalic.
+She has also collaborated with other musicians such as Tricky, Valgeir Sigurðsson, Steve Moore and Vitalic.

 Early life

 Emel Mathlouthi started singing and acting at 8 years old in a suburb of her hometown Tunis.
 She wrote her first song when she was 10 years old.
 She discovered her strong vocal capacities when she was 15, encouraged by her entourage and inspired by great pop singers of the 90's.
 She found a strong refuge in heavy metal a bit later and gothic music and formed her first metal band at a university in Tunis when she was 19.
 A few years later deeply moved by the voice and ideas of Joan Baez after her bandmate played "The Boxer" for her, she quit the band and began writing political songs, discovering her frustration by the lack of opportunities and the apathy of her compatriots, such as "Ya Tounes Ya Meskina" ("Poor Tunisia").
 In 2006 she was a finalist in the Prix RMC Moyen-Orient Musique competition.
 She decided to move to Paris, France in 2008 when the Tunisian government banned her songs from radio and TV.
 Although banned from Tunisian airwaves, bootlegs of her live performances in France circulated on the internet in Tunisia.
 After the death of Mohamed Bouazizi she dedicated an Arabic version of the Joan Baez song "Here's To You" to him.